nf-core/configs/docs/uppmax.md

 # Open an interactive session (if you are on rackham)
 $ interactive <rackham_project>

-# Download a pipeline (nf-core/rnaseq 3.0) with the singularity images
+# Download a pipeline with the singularity images
-$ nf-core download rnaseq -r 3.0 -s --compress none
+$ nf-core download <PIPELINE> -r <PIPELINE_VERSION> -s --compress none

 # If necessary, extra singularity images can be download separately
 # For example, if you downloaded nf-core/sarek, you will need extra images for annotation